geoschem/geos-chem-shared-docs/supplemental-guides/using-kpp-with-gc.rst

   KPP has succesfully created the model "gckpp".

-  Reactivity consists of 172 reactions
-  Written to gckpp_Util.F90
+  Reactivity consists of xxx reactions    # NOTE: xxx will be replaced by the actual number Written to gckpp_Util.F90

 where :file:`X.Y.Z` denotes the :program:`KPP` version that you are using.